 Batteries go flat - especially if lights are left on.
 Removable lights can be removed by other people when you park your bike.

 The rear wheel lock and the skirt guard.

 The lock on its own offers enough security for leaving your bike for a short period of time while shopping.
-Good quality locks of this type are very secure, and also can be used with a chain where more security is needed.
+Good quality locks of this type are very secure, and can be used with compatible add-on chains and cables to provide more security when needed.
 The skirt guard keeps your clothes clean while you cycle, and make riding in normal clothing viable.

 Note also the mudguards (fenders).
 These are steel and made to last.
 Thermoplastic mudguards also work well, and can be retrofitted to other bikes, but they're not so durable as steel and can crack after a few years use.
 The mudguards on this bike are adequately long at the front to prevent excess spray on your feet.
 With shorter mudguards, a mud-flap is very helpful to prevent spray.
 Note that this bike has a mud-flap at the rear, on what is really too short a mudguard to be entirely successful (even with practical Dutch bikes there is an element of style over substance).

 This is the rear hub.
 This incorporates both the three gears on the bike and the rear brake, operated by a lever on the handlebars.